-This Beef Cutlets recipe, also known as Kotleti will be great for easy dinner ideas, and a perfect meal for kids.
+Beef Cutlets (Kotleti) recipe is a great easy dinner idea when you are craving comfort food, and a perfect meal for kids.

 This recipe has many different names.
 Depending on the country and culture, people would call it Croquettes, Cutlets, Patties, or Kotleti.
 Despite various names, they are all cutlet shaped patties made of ground meat, covered with breadcrumbs, and fried on a skillet.